emmaChristine/virgil-sdk-java-android/README.md

 String originalMessage = originalData.toString();
 ```

-__Next:__ On the page below you can find configuration documentation and the list of our guides and use cases where you can see appliance of Virgil Java SDK.
+__Next:__ On the page below you can find configuration documentation and the list of our guides and use cases where you can see appliance of Virgil Java/Android SDK.

 ## Documentation